charliecalvert/CloudNotes/javascript-guide/Sockets.md

 # Overview

-This page is primarily about socket.io.
-There are however, several different options available:
+This page is primarily about **socket.io**.
+There are however, other options available, including:

 - [WebSocket](http://www.websocket.org/aboutwebsocket.html) is part of HTML5.
 It keeps a channel open between the server and client.
 Traditional, connections are open only when we make an ajax call, and are closed after the call.
 WebSockets are always open, hence real-time updates can be sent along them.
 - socket.io.
 That is what we use here.